Crystal Palace Amusement Park

-Crystal Palace (Palais Crystal) was an indoor amusement park inside the Crystal Palace Complex adjacent to the Champlain Place shopping mall in the city of Dieppe, New Brunswick, Canada near Moncton.
+Crystal Palace (Palais Crystal) was an indoor amusement park located near Moncton in Dieppe, New Brunswick, Canada.
+Owned and operated by Cadillac Fairview, the indoor park was situated adjacent to the Champlain Place shopping mall and originally opened to the public on February 15, 1990.
+It was part of a larger complex that included the Ramada Plaza Crystal Palace Hotel and Convention Centre, as well as other shops and restaurants.

 On July 31, 2014, Cadillac Fairview announced that Crystal Palace would be permanently closing on September 1, 2014, to make way for New Brunswick's first Bass Pro Shops store.